matthiasprobst/h5RDMtoolbox/docs/userguide/index.rst

         Provides interfaces to data repositories using to store your (HDF5) data with persistent identifiers.

+    .. grid-item-card:: Catalog
+        :img-top: ../_static/icon_misc.svg
+        :link: catalog/index
+        :link-type: doc

+        The catalog manager lets you work with your (remote and) distributed HDF5 and RDF datasets.

+.. grid:: 3
+    :gutter: 2

     .. grid-item-card:: Misc
         :img-top: ../_static/icon_misc.svg
         :link: misc/index